-Students who are new to the school and are receiving federal student loans through us for the first time will receive their first loan disbursement after the fourth week of classes during the first semester they receive student loans.
+Students who are new to the school and are receiving federal student loans through us for the first time will receive their first loan disbursement after the fourth week of classes during the first semester that they receive student loans.
 All other disbursements will be done as explained above.

-Students who are studying abroad should make arrangements with the Financial Aid Office as to where they want their disbursement checks sent (to a relative or friend in the U.S. so it can be deposited in the student’s bank account, to the student in the foreign country).
+Students who are studying abroad should make arrangements with the Financial Aid Office as to where they want their disbursement checks sent (to a relative or friend in the U.S. so it can be deposited in the student’s bank account, or to the student in the foreign country).

 Satisfactory Academic Progress

-Undergraduate students are required to maintain a minimum of a 2.7 GPA (C-plus); graduate students must maintain a minimum of a 3.0 GPA (B-minus).
-Merit-based may scholarships require a higher GPA for renewed consideration.
+Undergraduate students are required to maintain a minimum of a 2.7 GPA (C plus); graduate students must maintain a minimum of a 3.0 GPA (B minus).
+Merit-based scholarships may require a higher GPA for renewed consideration.
 All students must make continuous progress towards completing their degree within the timeframe stipulated by the degree program — generally three to six years for a full-time program and 10 years for a part-time program.
 Multiple leaves of absence can bring you out of compliance with the satisfactory academic progress requirement and may limit your eligibility for federal, state or institutional aid.

 Federal Verification Process

-Approximately one-third of all financial aid applicants are selected by either the U.S. Department of Education for verification of the accuracy of information provided on the FAFSA.
+Approximately one-third of all financial aid applicants are selected by either the U.S. Department of Education or Hebrew College for verification of the accuracy of information provided on the FAFSA.
 We will notify you if you have been selected.
 If you are selected, any offer of aid you have received will be tentative pending the completion of the verification process.
 No aid can be disbursed until verification is complete.